Willcox, at an elevation of 4,167 feet, is in the northern

 deserts were once the homeland of the Chiricahua Apache

-Indians, and it is the great chief Cochise that the county gets
+Indians, and it is from the great chief Cochise that the county gets

 Visitors are encouraged to “Travel the Magic Circle of